klaushofrichter/een-login/README.md

 is a summary of the steps.
 This assumes that the branch to merge is `develop` in both repositories.

 - create a new EMPTY repository in github for the new application (e.g. with the name `my-een-login-extended`)
-- Create a Local Bare Clone of the Original Repository with this command:
+- In a terminal, create a Local Bare Clone of the Original een-login Repository with this command:
 `git clone --bare https://github.com/klaushofrichter/een-login.git een-login-original.git`
-- CD into the new directory: `cd my-een-login-extended.git`
+- CD into the new directory: `cd my-een-login-original.git`
 - Push the Mirrored History to Your New Repository as mirror:
 `git push --mirror https://github.com/YOUR_USERNAME/my-een-login-extended.git`
 - Remove the local repository that was cloned with --bare above with `cd ..` and `rm -rf een-login-original.git`